Updates to the Seniors Co-Payment Program

 How it works

-We will send you a letter about three months before your 65th birthday to let you know you will automatically join the Ontario Drug Benefit program.
+We will send you a letter about 3 months before your 65th birthday to let you know you will automatically join the Ontario Drug Benefit program.
 This is a good time to tell your doctor, nurse practitioner and pharmacist so they can plan ahead to make sure that, when needed, you are prescribed one of the more than 5,000 drugs approved for coverage.

 Then, go to your pharmacy on the first day of the month after you turn 65 years old (for example, if you turn 65 on April 15, go on May 1).
 This is your official start date in the Ontario Drug Benefit program.

-Don’t forget your Ontario health card to show the pharmacist.
+Don’t forget your Ontario Health card to show the pharmacist.

-Senior couple with combined income above $37,100
+Senior couple with combined income above $41,500

 • the first $100 per person of total prescription costs each program year (August 1 to July 31 the following year)